-Research and development expenses for the three months ended June 30, 2021 were \$11.9 million, compared to \$1.9 million for the three months ended June 30, 2020.
-The increase of \$10.0 million was primarily due to increased spending in (i) advancing our lead product candidate OP-1250 clinical study and the associated contract manufacturing costs, (ii) other nonclinical research and discovery program costs, and (iii) personnel-related costs due to increased headcount, and an increase in the non-cash stock-based compensation of \$2.2 million recognized during the three months ended June 30, 2021.
+Research and development expenses for the three months ended June 30, 2022 were \$27.1 million, compared to \$11.9 million for the three months ended June 30, 2021.
+The increase of \$15.1 million was primarily due to increased spending in (i) advancing the clinical study for our lead product candidate OP-1250 and the associated contract manufacturing costs, (ii) other nonclinical research and discovery program costs, including the \$8.0 million upfront payment in connection with the Aurigene Agreement, and (iii) personnel-related costs due to increased headcount, including non-cash stock-based compensation expenses increase of \$0.9 million.